CSIS-iLab/ocean/_posts/2019-11-14-going-deep.md

 _Johan Bergenas is senior director for public policy at Vulcan Inc, Rachel Rivera is manager for philanthropic initiatives in the office of the chair at Vulcan Inc, and James Feinstein is a public policy analyst at Vulcan Inc._

-**_Commentary_ is produced by the Center for Strategic and International Studies (CSIS), a private, tax-exempt institution focusing on international public policy issues.
-Its research is nonpartisan and nonproprietary.
-CSIS does not take specific policy positions.
-Accordingly, all views, positions, and conclusions expressed in this publication should be understood to be solely those of the author(s).**

-**© 2019 by the Center for Strategic and International Studies.
-All rights reserved.**

 ***

-[\[1\]](#_ftnref1) We reviewed all 1,385 Our Ocean Conference commitments between 2014 to 2019 and categorized them by actor (governments, intergovernmental organizations, NGOs and foundations, private sector, and cities and states) and by theme (climate change, marine pollution, protecting ocean areas, marine security, sustainable blue economy, and sustainable fisheries).
+\[^1\]: We reviewed all 1,385 Our Ocean Conference commitments between 2014 to 2019 and categorized them by actor (governments, intergovernmental organizations, NGOs and foundations, private sector, and cities and states) and by theme (climate change, marine pollution, protecting ocean areas, marine security, sustainable blue economy, and sustainable fisheries).
 For 2019 data, we folded the future Our Ocean conferences commitments into the sustainable blue economy theme.
 As the Our Ocean Conference themes have evolved over time, we consolidated to maintain consistent themes over the years.
 For example, the 2014 Our Ocean Conference featured a “preventing and monitoring ocean acidification” theme, which we counted under our “climate change” theme.
 The 2014 Conference also includes the themes “building capacity,” “supporting coastal communities,” and “mapping and understanding the ocean.”
 As the commitments in these themes most closely align with the commitments made to the sustainable blue economy theme in subsequent years, we counted them as such.
 For 2019 data, we rolled the civil society organizations and philanthropist types into the NGOs and foundations type.

-[\[2\]](#_ftnref2) There is no widely accepted [definition](https://ppp.worldbank.org/public-private-partnership/overview/what-are-public-private-partnerships) of a public-private partnership, but for the purposes of this analysis we used the following methodology: 1) the PPP must involve a government and/or intergovernmental organization in partnership with an NGO, foundation, the private sector, and/or an academic institution; 2) the commitment states that they are entering into a PPP or joint project together; 3) building on previous initiatives or established partnerships are counted; 4) commitments that do not count include: grants, vague references to partners, reaffirming previous commitments (unless expanded upon), and stating support without a quantifiable or explicit contribution.
+\[^2\]: There is no widely accepted [definition](https://ppp.worldbank.org/public-private-partnership/overview/what-are-public-private-partnerships) of a public-private partnership, but for the purposes of this analysis we used the following methodology: 1) the PPP must involve a government and/or intergovernmental organization in partnership with an NGO, foundation, the private sector, and/or an academic institution; 2) the commitment states that they are entering into a PPP or joint project together; 3) building on previous initiatives or established partnerships are counted; 4) commitments that do not count include: grants, vague references to partners, reaffirming previous commitments (unless expanded upon), and stating support without a quantifiable or explicit contribution.